 The environmental data and the registry of samples collected during the Tara Oceans expedition are archived and managed centrally at PANGAEA.
-As the data management for the Tara Oceans cruise is planned to be supported by the Micro B3 project (see Deliverable

-3.2), oceanographic services from PANGAEA will be connected to the overarching oceanographic data infrastructures in Micro B3 (SeaDataNet, EurOBIS).
+As the data management for the Tara Oceans cruise has been supported by the Micro B3 project (see Deliverable 3.2 and D3.7), oceanographic services from PANGAEA have been connected to the overarching oceanographic data infrastructures in Micro B3 (SeaDataNet, EurOBIS).
 For the Tara Oceans expedition, the PANGAEA samples registry will be the key to link samples, data archived in a distributed network of databases and metadata about sampling and analysis methodology.

-4.4 Malaspina expedition (spatial monitoring)
+Malaspina expedition (spatial monitoring)